Continuous time asymptotic representations for adaptive experiments: Application 3: E-processes and anytime-valid inference

 \begin{definition} An e-process, $\varepsilon(\cdot,\cdot)$, for testing $H_{0}:\bm{h}\in\mathcal{H}_{0}$ in the limit experiment is a non-negative stochastic process indexed by $q_{1},q_{0}\in[0,1]^{2}$, such that:\\ (i) It is $\mathcal{G}_{q_{1},q_{0}}$-adapted at any given $(q_{1},q_{0})$; and\\ (ii) For any allocation process $\{q_{a}(\cdot)\}_{a}\in\bm{\mathcal{Q}}$,

 \end{definition}

 Relative to Definition \ref{Definition-e-process}, the above definition restricts the set of allocation processes to $\bm{\mathcal{Q}}$.
-The rationale behind this is mainly technical: it allows us to avoid dealing with $\{q_{a}(\cdot)\}_{a}$ that are not weak limit points of sequences of empirical allocation processes in the actual experiment.
+The rationale behind this is mainly technical: it allows us to avoid dealing with $\{q_{a}(\cdot)\}_{a}$ that cannot be generated by any sequence of experimental protocols in the actual experiment.
 Whether $\bm{\mathcal{Q}}$, in fact, includes all possible allocation processes is currently unknown (to this author).

 The GRO, mGRO and REGROW criteria in the limit experiment retain the same form as (\ref{eq:GRO-criterion}), except that $\ensuremath{\mathbb{E}_{n,\bm{h}}[\cdot]}$ is replaced by $\mathbb{E}_{\bm{h}}[\cdot]$, e.g., the GRO criterion in the limit experiment becomes